natcobbinah/arithmetic-expr-calculator/READMe.md

 --------------------------------------------------------------------
 [NOTE:] args => number

-See usage in sample example  demonstration
+See usage in sample examples  demonstration

 ## Usage in Project
 To interface this library in projects, here is a  link to typescript demo of the application